brandonmanke/web-scraper-prnt.sc/README.md

 ##How it works:

-First a url is generated using the ```generateRandomURL()``` function.
-Once the url is generated it is then loaded by phantom, a scriptable headless webkit.
+First a URL is generated using the ```generateRandomURL()``` function.
+Once the URL is generated it is then loaded by Phantom, a scriptable headless WebKit.
 (I initially wanted to use requestjs, but it only parsed static webpages.
-Which caused problems generating the source url for '#screenshot-image').
+Which caused problems generating the source URL for '#screenshot-image').
-Once phantom loads the site (this currently takes a variable amount of time (i.e. 2 seconds - 20 seconds)).
-Cheerio then parses the html to find the img element with the ID "#screenshot-image" it then pulls the src attribute to find the hosted url.
-Then the url is printed.
+Once Phantom loads the site (this currently takes a variable amount of time (i.e. 2 seconds - 20 seconds)).
+Cheerio then parses the html to find the img element with the ID "#screenshot-image" it then pulls the src attribute to find the hosted URL.
+Finally the Url is printed.

 ##Future plans